ApryseSDK/pdftron-react-native/README.md

 ##### selectAnnotationAfterCreation
 bool, optional, default to true

-Defines whether an annotation should be selected after its creation.
+Defines whether an annotation is selected after it is created.
+On iOS, this functions for shape and text markup annotations only.

 ```js
 <DocumentView